nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/json-marshalling.md

 ## Creating Your Own Marshaller

-The marshalling service allows you to create JSON-to-Java and Java-to-JSON marshallers.&nbsp;To create a marshaller, you have to write a Java class that manages the marshalling and registers it using a contribution.
+The marshalling service allows you to create JSON-to-Java and Java-to-JSON marshallers.
+To create a marshaller, you have to write a Java class that manages the marshalling and registers it using a contribution.

 Let's suppose we'd like to create marshallers for the following Java object: